Tamerlan Tsarnaev: 2011

-In early 2011, Russia's Federal Security Service (FSB) told the Federal Bureau of Investigation that Tsarnaev was a follower of Islamic extremism and a strong believer.
+In early 2011, Russia's Federal Security Service (FSB) told the Federal Bureau of Investigation that Tsarnaev was a follower of Islamic extremism.
 The FSB said that he was preparing to leave the United States to travel to the Russian region to join unspecified underground groups.
-The FBI initially denied that it had contacted Tsarnaev, but then said that it actually had after Tsarnaev's mother talked about the FBI's contacts with her son on RT.
-The FBI said that it interviewed him and relatives of his, but did not find any terrorist activity, and that it provided the results in the summer of 2011.
-At that point, the FBI asked the FSB for more information, but the Russians did not respond to the American request, and the FBI officially closed the case.
+The FBI initially denied that it had contacted Tsarnaev, but then confirmed that it had after Tsarnaev's mother talked about the FBI's contacts with her son on RT.
+The FBI said that it interviewed him and relatives of his, but did not find any terrorist activity.
+At that point, the FBI asked the FSB for more information, but the Russians did not respond to the American request and the FBI closed the case.

 Tsarnaev's mother said that FBI agents had told her they feared her son was an "extremist leader", and that he was getting information from "extremist sites".
 She said Tsarnaev had been under FBI surveillance for at least three years and that "they were controlling every step of him".
-The FBI flatly denied this accusation.
+The FBI denied this accusation.
 Tsarnaev "vaguely discussed" jihad during a 2011 phone call with his mother that was taped by the FSB, and intelligence officials also discovered text messages in which his mother discussed how he was ready to die for Islam.
 In late 2011, the Central Intelligence Agency put both Tsarnaev and his mother on its Terrorist Identities Datamart Environment database.

-Involvement in Waltham triple murder
+Alleged involvement in Waltham triple murder

-Two Jewish men, Erik Weissman and Raphael Teken, as well as their roommate Brendan Mess, were killed in a triple homicide in Waltham, Massachusetts, on September 11, 2011, the 10-year anniversary of the 9/11 attacks.
-Each victim's throat had been slit with such great force as to be nearly decapitated.
-Thousands of dollars worth of marijuana and cash were left covering the victims' bodies, and $5,000 was left at the scene.
+Two Jewish men, Erik Weissman and Raphael Teken, as well as their roommate Brendan Mess, were killed in a triple homicide in Waltham, Massachusetts, on September 11, 2011, the tenth anniversary of the 9/11 attacks.
+Each victim's throat had been slit with such great force as to nearly decapitate him.
+Thousands of dollars' worth of marijuana and cash were left covering the victims' bodies, and $5,000 was left at the scene.
 The local district attorney said that it appeared that the killer and the victims knew each other.
 It was reported on April 23, 2013, that local authorities believed Tsarnaev may have been responsible for the triple homicide, and they and the FBI were investigating the possibility.
 In May, forensic evidence connected the two brothers to the scene of the killings, and their cell phone records appeared to place them in the area.
-The officials cautioned that until more definitive DNA testing is complete, it is still too early to consider bringing an indictment against the younger of the two brothers.
+The officials cautioned that until more definitive DNA testing was complete, it was still too early to consider bringing an indictment against the younger of the two brothers.

-ABC reported on April 23, 2013, that authorities linked Tsarnaev to the Waltham unsolved triple homicide.
-A search warrant affidavit partially unsealed in November 2019 provided further details to Tsarnaev's link to the triple homicide.
+ABC reported on April 23, 2013, that authorities had linked Tsarnaev to the Waltham unsolved triple homicide.
+A search warrant affidavit that was partially unsealed in November 2019 provided further details about Tsarnaev's alleged connection to the crime.